JEFworks-Lab/jefworks-lab.github.io/_posts/2024-04-22-hospital-shoppable-services.md

 tags: [R, tutorial, fun, health insurance]
 ---

 As part of my teaching philosophy, I aim to demonstrate by example to my students how coding is an immensely useful and transferable skill for lots of other fun things beyond the spatial transcriptomics data analysis and research we do in lab.
-In this blog post, I use coding in `R` to (try to) figure out which hospital I should go to for shoppable medical services by comparing costs through analyzing hospital data from a for-profit hospital system, a non-profit health system, and a non-profit academic medical center.
+In this blog post, I use coding in `R` to (try to) figure out which hospital I should go to for shoppable medical services by comparing costs through analyzing hospital data from a for-profit hospital system, an integrated managed care consortium, and a non-profit academic medical center.

 ---